What is it?

 Land use and management practices can have a major impact on the quality and quantity of water resources in the drinking water catchment.

-Currently, the top land uses across our 16,000 sq km catchment area are:
+Currently, the top land uses across our 16,000 sq km catchment area (see table below):

 Download a larger version of this map at the bottom of the page

-- Minimal use land (inc Crown lands and reserves) - 17%
+Minimal use land (including Crown lands and reserves)

-- Other (inc intensive agriculture, horticulture and cropping, mining, public services, reservoirs) - 11%
+Other (including intensive agriculture, horticulture and cropping, mining, public services, reservoirs)

 How our mapping is used?